* Currently not running. Check back soon or join another exciting project!

 Programs begin every Monday, and volunteers are required to arrive the day prior, for orientation before the project.
 Your accommodation on the Sunday is included in the program fees.

-If arriving outside the pickup times on Sunday, you can book a private transfer for US$50.
+If arriving outside the pickup times on Sunday, you can book a private transfer and any extra nights for an additional fee.

 Alternatively, if arriving early you could wait at the arrival’s terminal for the pickup time, book accommodation at the airport and meet us during the pickup times or make your own way to the project (we will advise on how to do this).